Yamaha guitar history

 - RGX: represented the beginning of a new era for Yamaha and was launched in 1986 to meet the needs of shred guitarists.

 - APX Series: it was offered to the market under the premise of being the electroacoustic guitar with the most robust construction.
 Although this resistance is absolutely true, for us it does not have the best sound and it is even a bit hard ergonomically.

 - YEG 100-A: it is Yamaha's centennial guitar and it is a total blast.
 It has an exceptional aesthetic finish and the sound is a marvel.
 But it had almost no market acceptance.

-Later there were many other Yamaha electric guitar models.
-But the best known of all is the Pacifica series, on which we will focus in this comparison.
+Later on, many other Yamaha electric guitar models emerged.
+But the best known of all is the Pacifica series, on which we will focus in this review.